Kosi07/todo-list-app/README.md

 - [ ] Accountability buddy feature.
 -- [x] Auth setup
-Render tasks from MongoDB
+-- [x] Render tasks from MongoDB
--- [ ] Limit number of tasks to 7
--- [ ] Tasks delete at the end of the day.How to automatically delete data from MongoDB at the end of the day.
+-- [ ] Limit number of tasks to 7 from server side (Don't trust client) -- [ ] Tasks delete at the end of the day.How to automatically delete data from MongoDB at the end of the day.
 -- [ ]